 In recent years I found that there is a lot of new understanding emerging about being a human.
 The term embodiment suddenly popped up everywhere.
 We learn about the vagus nerve.
 We learn that trauma is seated in the body.
 We learn about being and experiencing and healing our personal and ancestral wounds through what we call the physical body rather than just by observation and naming and objectification.
 My sense is that we as humanity are only just beginning to tap into a deeper understanding of what life actually is or can be.
 Learning through embodiment in my experience can lead to fundamentally new ways of seeing, being and communicating, especially if we are willing to enquire deeply into who we really are, beyond the idea of being separate and defined.

-Through the body we begin to see each other through a dimension of feeling-being and resonance which opens the heart and brings curiosity to learn from each other’s differences rather than see each other as threat.
+Through the body we can begin to see each other through a dimension of feeling-being and resonance which opens the heart and brings curiosity to learn from each other’s differences rather than see each other as threat.
 Through the body we also begin to see the cruelty humanity has inflicted – and is continuously inflicting – on one another.
 The entitlement to exploit other living beings, to suppress them, to take advantage and to even control and impose a limit to their lives, is heartbreakingly painful.
 From an embodied understanding of life only mutual respect and mutual empowerment creates a happy flow of energy through the body and hence literal vibrancy and true fulfillment.

 When we feel happy, confident, fulfilled and trusting in life, we do not need to put others down to feel better, nor do we need to exploit and suppress anyone or anything, be it personal, interpersonal or global.
 We do not need to build an identity on any idea of superiority.